mtdowner/simple-website/README.md

   font-family: monospace;
 }
 ```

-The preceding code contains three CSS rules, with the last two rules using custom attributes to select elements: .list and #msg.
+The preceding code contains three CSS rules, with the last two rules using custom attributes to select elements: `.list` and `#msg`.

-.list is a class selector.
+`.list` is a class selector.
 Each HTML element that contains a class attribute set to list will get the styles that are defined within this selector.

-#msg is an ID selector.
+`#msg` is an ID selector.
 The HTML element that has its id attribute set to msg will get the styles that are defined within this selector.

 The names that you use for your selectors can be arbitrary, as long as they match what you've defined in the HTML.